 Oak elevage in this cuvee, not new barrels but 100% barrel.
 Average age of this assembly of parcels is 50+ – mainly from Cornas in Beines

 About 2.5 hectares – ‘Not a big parcel for us!
-The vines are now 32 years old and the cuvée gets more and more interesting.’
+There’s less sun here.
+The vines are now about 35 years old and the cuvée gets more and more interesting.’
 Only tank elevage.

 A parcel of 2.5 ha all in the same sector of ‘real’ Fourchaume.
 This is already bottled in the summer as it’s more in demand – the others tend to be bottled closer to the harvest.